qt/qtbase/src/plugins/generic/tuiotouch/README.md

 Supported rotations are 90, 180, and 270.

+If you need to receive touch events while the window is not in focus, make sure that the QT_TUIOTOUCH_DELIVER_WITHOUT_FOCUS environment variable is set.

 ## Further work

 * Support other profiles (we implement 2Dcur, we want 2Dobj, 2Dblb?)